 Often, you compare your weaknesses to the strengths of others.

 This is inherently unfair as the strengths of others are often a result of long and difficult practice in a narrow domain.
-Which is often a result of different prioritization and choices throughout others lives.
+Which is often a result of different prioritization and choices throughout their lives.

 Additionally, you compare yourself to others without a complete picture of them.